Search

 Candidates must either have held a doctorate for at least 5 years by the closing date of the call, or be curators or have recognized professional experience in a field of art history.

 The grant amounts to €3,000.
-Fellows are housed at Villa Médicis for a period of four to six weeks, consecutively or divided between January 1 and December 31 of the same 2026, with the exception of the month of August.
+Residents are housed at Villa Medici for a period of four to six weeks, consecutively or divided between January 1 and December 31 of the same 2026, with the exception of the month of August.

-Successful candidates must send an activity report of no more than two pages to the Director General of INHA and the Director of the Art History Department of the French Academy in Rome – Villa Medici, in electronic format, within three months of the end of their stay.
+Accepted candidates must submit, within three months following the end of their stay, an activity report of no more than two pages in electronic format to the General Directorate of the INHA and to the Department of Art History of the French Academy in Rome – Villa Medici.

 Under the patronage of the French Ministry of Culture.